jtpio/pyconde-pydata-berlin-2023-jupyterlite-tutorial/docs/tutorial.md

 voici build --theme dark
 ```

-You can also the `?theme` query parameter to choose the theme while accessing the dashboard.
+You can also use the `?theme` query parameter to choose the theme on the fly while accessing the dashboard.
 For example:

 ```text
 https://you-voici-deployment.example.com/voici/render/voici.html?theme=dark